 - 1 teaspoon tequila optional

-- pinch of salt or more to taste
+- 1 pinch salt or more to taste

 Whipped Coconut Cream

-- Scant cup coconut cream chilled at least 2 hours
+- 1 tablespoons Scant cup coconut cream chilled at least 2 hours

 - 1 teaspoon light coconut sugar or honey